To be able to provide care, you need to take care of yourself

-- machiavellian is like you do the good thing for a selfish ends
+- machiavellian is doing the good thing for a selfish ends

 - opposite would be you do the selfish thing for a good ends

-- in scarce situations - try to align yourself with ppls selfish reasons to get them to do things. its ok to be selfish in scarce situations if it enables you to better help others in the future (hill exploration analogy, its ok to be selfish if it means we can reach a better local max)
+- In scarce situations - try to align yourself with people’s selfish reasons to get them to do things.
+It’s ok to be selfish in scarce situations if it enables you to better help others in the future (hill exploration analogy, its ok to be selfish if it means we can reach a better local max)